Pritham13/RTL_TO_GDS/README.md

  on each rising edge of the clock.
  - Counting Down: When `up_down` is low and `en` is asserted, the counter decrements its value on each rising edge of the clock.
- - Wrap Around : When counting up and the counter reaches N-1, it wraps around to 0 on the next clock edge.- When counting down and the counter reaches 0, it wraps around to N-1 on the next clock edge.
+ - Wrap Around : When counting up and the counter reaches N-1, it wraps around to 0 on the next clock edge.
+- When counting down and the counter reaches 0, it wraps around to N-1 on the next clock edge.
  - Hold : When `en` is deasserted, the counter holds its current value regardless of the clock edges.
- - Reset : When `rst` is asserted, the counter is asynchronously reset to 0, overriding all other signals
+ - Reset : When `rst` is asserted, the counter is asynchronously reset to 0, overriding all other signals.

 ## Digital circuit
  ![image](/imgs/digital_circuit.png)

 ## RTL using FSM
 ```verilog
 module mod_N_counter #(parameter WIDTH = 2 ,parameter N = 3)(